 James is a Senior Lecturer in the School of Psychology & Neuroscience who studies episodic and spatial memory from both neuroscientific and developmental perspectives.

 Josep is a Professor in Evolutionary Origins of Mind who studies causal and inferential reasoning, tool-use, long-term memory and planning, gestural communication and mindreading in great apes and human children.
-He is currently on research leave at the Wolfgang Köhler Primate Research Centre, Max Planck Institute for Evolutionary Anthropology, Leipzig, Germany.

 Emily is a postdoctoral scholar in the School of Psychology & Neuroscience, working with Professor Whiten on research examining the origins and development of social learning.
 Her research interests include the origins and transmission of cultural ideas, theory of mind, and the ways in which young children learn.